Why does God hide himself from us?

 2. LOGICAL REASONS FOR BEING INVISIBLE?

 We really don’t know for sure why God is invisible.
 The Bible verses below are just a couple that might be relevant to the issue.
 These verses came to pass at a time when potential readers of the Bible where becoming a lot more sophisticated (after the death of Jesus).

 For from him and through him and to him are all things.

 To him be the glory forever.

 Now, these scriptures can give us the impression that God holds everything that does exist (including us) in place within himself.
-Now, that alone would make it pretty hard to see him eh?
-Like, there’s no way that say a virus, if it had eyes, could see the person it existed within?
+He is potentially the Ground of Being in this regard … a powerful spiritual being … not some old man dressed in white robes.
 So, how could one of us see the God in which we exist?
-Plus God is spiritual anyway!
-He’s not physical like us.
+He’s simply not physical like us.